anza-xyz/agave/docs/src/implemented-proposals/installer.md

 The `agave-install` tool is used by the user to install and update their cluster software.

 :::info

-`agave-install` does not install the `agave-validator` binary, which is required to run a validator node.
+As of v3.0 `agave-install` does not install the `agave-validator` binary, which is required to run a validator node.
 Validator operators are required to [build from source](../cli/install.md#build-from-source).

 :::